Hedonic Diversity Games: A Complexity Picture with More than Two Colors: Acknowledgements

-\textit{Acknowledgments.}\quad All authors are grateful for support from the OeAD bilateral Czech-Austrian WTZ-funding Programme (Projects No. CZ 05/2021 and 8J21AT021).
-Robert Ganian and Thekla Hamm acknowledge support from the Austrian Science Foundation (FWF, projects P31336 and Y1329).
-Thekla Hamm also acknowledges support from FWF, W1255-N23.
-Dušan Knop, Šimon Schierreich, and Ondřej Suchý acknowledge the support of the OP VVV MEYS funded project CZ.02.1.01/0.0/0.0/16\_019/0000765 ``Research Center for Informatics''. Šimon Schierreich acknowledges support from the Grant Agency of the Czech Technical University in Prague funded grant No. SGS20/208/OHK3/3T/18.
+Dušan Knop, Šimon Schierreich, and Ondřej Suchý acknowledge the support of the Czech Science Foundation Grant No. 22-19557S. Šimon Schierreich was additionally supported by the Grant Agency of the Czech Technical University in Prague, grant No. SGS23/205/OHK3/3T/18.